Harry S. Hammond

-Early years
+Early life

 Hammond was born in Crown Point, New York in November 1884.
 He came from a family that manufactured iron for generations at Crown Point.
 His grandfather was Brig.
 Gen. John Hammond, who served in the Union Army during the Civil War and later became a U.S. Congressman from New York.
 When the Hammond family's iron works began to suffer as a result of competition from Lake Superior iron ore, the family moved to Chicago.
 Hammond's father, Charles Lyman Hammond, was a New York native, a graduate of the United States Military Academy, and a real estate businessman.
 His mother, Mary Electa (Stevens) Hammond, was a Vermont native.
 At the time of the 1900 United States census, Hammond lived in Chicago with his parents, four brothers, John (born December 1880), Charles H. (born August 1882), Thomas S. (born October 1883), and Robert (born February 1889), and two servants.
 He attended the public schools in Chicago.

 Hammond's four brothers each became amateur athletes.
 His older brother, John S. Hammond, was a track and field competitor and football player at the United States Military Academy and was the founder of the New York Rangers.
 Brother Thomas S. Hammond, also played football for Michigan.
 The other two brothers were Robert Hammond, who worked for the Whiting Corporation, and architect C. Herrick Hammond.